doomkit/matrixmultiplication/README.md

 Comparison of these two multiplication in **Release mode**.
 **Computing power:** 2,3 GHz Intel Core i5 , Cores 2, Threads 4
-Memory leaks were not detected while testing app in build in xCode profile testing.
+Memory leaks were not detected while testing app with build in xCode profile testing.

 Output of single thread multiplication: